News From Celtic Press

 Matt Blewett, who took over the role of Branch Secretary in March 2012, complained in his letter that people in Cornwall had been visited in their homes, ahead of the arrival of the Olympic torch, to ask what their intentions were towards Olympic torch activities.
 Mr Blewett pointed out in his letter that the visits to the homes of known Cornish activists were tantamount to racism and that an apology to those people who had been harassed in this way should be given immediately.
 Mr Blewett also pointed out that citizens have the right to peaceful protest, if they so choose.

 In addition to the Police Constabulary, the Branch Secretary is also planning to write to the London Olympic Committee about two unrelated issues linked to the removal of the Cornish language from a sign at Land?s End and the confiscation of a Cornish flag from one of the Olympic torch runners.

-Voir aussi : Alba: Boost For Gaelic Education par Celtic LeagueThe full text of Matt Blewett?s letter to the Police is set out below, including a link to two films.
+Voir aussi : Its a hard living for fishermen without the under sea menace par Celtic LeagueThe full text of Matt Blewett?s letter to the Police is set out below, including a link to two films.
 One of the films shows the police confiscating the Cornish flag from one of the runners and the other is a film produced by the Branch about the legacy of the Olympics in Cornwall.

 Devon & Cornwall Constabulary

 I am writing to protest at the recent harassment of members of the Celtic League by your officers.
 Several members have been visited at home uninvited and asked about their ?intentions? were towards the Olympic Torch activities.
 This raises several unpleasant and distasteful issues.